 Realistic work assignments

-The expectation for summer clerks is to produce a quality work product for our clients.
-As a summer clerk, the opportunity is presented to design a work program that accommodates your individual interests as much as possible in light of our clients’ needs at the time.
+The expectation for summer associates is to produce a quality work product for our clients.
+As a summer associate, the opportunity is presented to design a work program that accommodates your individual interests as much as possible in light of our clients’ needs at the time.
 If, like most law students, one prefers to experience the broad spectrum of our practice, projects will be given to allow experiences in a number of different practice areas.
-On the other hand, if a summer clerk is interested in a particular practice area, assignments will be structured to allow in-depth exposure to the issues and attorneys within that practice area.
+On the other hand, if a summer associate is interested in a particular practice area, assignments will be structured to allow in-depth exposure to the issues and attorneys within that practice area.

 Getting to know our firm and its people